microsoft/pxt-common-packages/libs/base/docs/reference/serial/write-line.md

 serial.writeLine("");
 ```

-A line is a text string that has two special characters added at the end: _carriage return_
+A line of text is string that has two special characters added at the end: _carriage return_
 and _line feed_.
 These characters are really just codes that mean start a new line.
 Sometimes they appear in code as ``"\r\n"``.